 Household consumption in the Netherlands rose 0.3 percent year-on-year in April 2023, slightly down from a 0.8 percent increase in the previous month.
 It was the smallest gain since March 2021, due to lower consumption for household goods (-3.7 percent vs -1.4 percent in March), namely food, drinks & tobacco (-4.6 percent vs -5.8 percent), durable goods (-4.1 percent vs -3.9 percent), and other goods (-2.1 percent vs 6.8 percent), particularly natural gas.
 Meanwhile, consumers spend more on services (3.5 percent vs 2.8 percent), such as insurance, public transport and a visit to a restaurant, events or hairdresser. source: Statistics Netherlands

 Personal Spending in Netherlands averaged 0.97 percent from 2000 until 2023, reaching an all time high of 15.00 percent in February of 2022 and a record low of -17.00 percent in April of 2020.
 This page provides - Netherlands Consumer Spending MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Household Consumption YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Personal Spending in Netherlands is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Personal Spending in Netherlands to stand at 0.90 in 12 months time.
-In the long-term, the Netherlands Household Consumption YoY is projected to trend around 1.00 percent in 2020, according to our econometric models.
+Personal Spending in Netherlands is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Household Consumption YoY is projected to trend around -0.40 percent in 2024 and 1.70 percent in 2025, according to our econometric models.